istio/istio.io/content/en/docs/ops/integrations/opa/index.md

 ## Understanding Attribute-Based Access Control

-ABAC (Attribute-Based Access Control) is a model that defines access control based on attributes associated with the request, the resource, and the user.
+Attribute-Based Access Control (ABAC) is an access control model that grants or denies requests based on their attributes - such as the resource and the user.
 OPA can be used to enforce ABAC policies in Istio.

 Istio provides a way to enforce natively RBAC (Role-Based Access Control) policies.
 However, ABAC policies can be more flexible and can be used to enforce more complex policies.